wieslawsoltes/AvaloniaBook/Chapters/Chapter32.md

 - `RemoteServer` (`external/Avalonia/src/Avalonia.Controls/Remote/RemoteServer.cs`) wraps an `EmbeddableControlRoot` backed by `RemoteServerTopLevelImpl`.
 It responds to transport messages (layout updates, pointer events) from a remote client.
 - Transports: BSON over TCP (`BsonTcpTransport`), streams (`BsonStreamTransport`), or custom `IAvaloniaRemoteTransportConnection` implementations.
 - Use `Avalonia.DesignerSupport` components to spin up preview hosts; they bind to `IWindowingPlatform` stubs suitable for design-time.
+- On the client side, `RemoteWidget` hosts the mirrored visual tree.
+It pairs with `RemoteServer` to marshal input/output.
+- Implement a custom `ITransport` when you need alternate channels (named pipes, WebSockets).
+The protocol is message-based, so you can plug in encryption or compression as needed.

 Potential use cases:
 - Live XAML preview in IDEs (already shipped).